ldims/data-analysis/README.md

 |
 |--- Intro to Data Analysis.ipynb    // intro notebook for Python, Jupyter, Pandas, and Data Analysis
 |
-|--- LICENSE
+|--- LICENSE		     // MIT License
 |--- README.md               // this file
 |
-|--- Data
+|--- Data/
-     |--- german_credit_rist.csv    // data for the Intro notebook
+|     |--- german_credit_rist.csv    // data for the Intro notebook
-     |--- student_por.csv           // data for the exercises
+|     |--- student_por.csv           // data for the exercises
+|
+|--- Images/             // contains image files included in the Intro notebook
 ```

 -------